ImaadhRenosh/DocuMind-QA-AI-Agent-using-RAG-and-LangChain/README.md

-# AI-Powered PDF QA Bot with IBM Watsonx, LangChain & Gradio
+# AI-Powered PDF QA AI-Agent with IBM Watsonx, LangChain & Gradio

 This repository showcases a production-ready, interactive QA bot that allows users to upload PDF files and ask questions about their content.
 It's powered by IBM Watsonx foundation models, LangChain, and served through a sleek Gradio interface.